Application Process and Questions

 Yes.
-All new students are required to meet with an advisor at Student Orientation, Advising and Registration (SOAR).
+All new students will be contacted by their advisor following Student Orientation, Advising and Registration (SOAR).
+Students can work with their advisor to finalize their schedule.
 A Mandatory Advising Hold will be applied to first-year students’ accounts for the next three or four semesters.
 Students will be required to meet with their Academic Advisor before being permitted to register.
 First- and Second-Year students will be assigned an Academic Advisor and a Faculty Mentor.
 Juniors and Seniors will be assigned a Faculty Mentor.
 All students are encouraged to meet with their Advisors and Mentors regularly.

 Yes.
 The School of Art has many student organizations, each one focusing on a different medium.
 You do not have to be a major in an area to participate in a student group, and you can get involved in as many as you would like.
 Student groups raise funds to go on field trips and bring visiting artists to campus.
 BGSU also has approximately 350 registered student organizations that current students can participate in.

 Yes.
 The School of Art has a University Gallery that runs exhibitions year-round.
 We also host visiting artist series throughout the year.
 Additionally, the Arts have many events that students can attend and participate in, including ArtsX, our largest student-run event of the year, as well as theatre performances, readings, lectures, and many other activities and events.